-1. YOU USE FAT AS A PRIMARY ENERGY SOURCE ENERGIE
+1. YOU USE FAT AS YOUR PRIMARY SOURCE OF ENERGY

 By walking you burn fat, but your glycogen stores are spared.
 To quote Professor Maria Hopman:

-Running does a person on carbohydrates, glycogen to be precise.
-For walking, the body uses its fat stores to save glycogen for when that lion suddenly appears from the bushes. [ ii ]
+A person runs on carbohydrates, glycogen to be precise.
+For walking, the body actually uses its fat supply, to save glycogen for when that lion suddenly appears from the bushes. [ ii ]

 Unfortunately, our body is programmed in such a way that it compensates for the use of different energy sources.
-So if you have walked for two hours and have consumed a relatively large amount of fat, you will use relatively more carbohydrates during the activities afterwards [ iii ] .
-That’s why it’s best to walk short before your strength training session.
-If you also consume (fast) carbohydrates prior to training, you are assured of optimally filled glycogen stores during the training.
-‘Optimal’ for the training-unfriendly conditions of the cut.
+So if you have walked for two hours and used a relatively large amount of fat, you will use relatively more carbohydrates during the activities afterwards [ i ] [ iii ] .
+That’s why it’s best not to walk too long before your strength training.
+If you also consume (fast) carbohydrates prior to training, you are assured of optimally filled glycogen stores during training.
+‘Optimal’ to the difficult conditions of the cut.